Amenti90/data-projects-TripleTen/README.md

 Purpose: Following the provided strategy, the primary goal was to use sales and ratings data to understand what drives restaurant success.
 Methods/Techniques: Tableau visualizations.
 Results: Provided analysis of NYC neighborhoods, property types, and occupancy levels
-Recommendations: Suggested a rollout of a restaurant rating management system and identified KPIs for strong performing restaurants.
+Recommendations: Suggested a rollout of a restaurant rating management system and identified KPIs for strong performing restaurants

 2. Superstore Returns: https://public.tableau.com/views/StorytellingFINAL1/SuperstoreReturns?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link
 - This project analyzed the causes of returns for Superstores across the country.